Dlang-UPB/D-Summer-School/lab-06/quizzes/template-constraints.md

 ## Question Answers

-- because 25 is not prime
+- Because 25 is not prime
-+ because the parameter value is not known at compile time
++ Because the parameter value is not known at compile time
-- because `isPrime` is not a template function
+- Because `isPrime` is not a template function
-- because its template paremeter is not explicitly specified
+- Because its template paremeter is not explicitly specified

 ## Feedback